Natural. The dictionary defines natural as “existing in or caused by nature; not made by or caused by humankind.”

 Not only is this brand a black-owned business, it’s a business created and owned by a black woman who is also a mom!
 So there was no question for me to keep this product as part of my regimen.
 Let’s talk about what’s in these natural deodorants.

 Filtered water is similar to spring water.
 It comes from a “natural” source, then runs through carbon filters to remove the chlorine

 Unfiltered Apple Cider Vinegar (ACV) –

 Unfiltered apple cider vinegar is made from apple juice and water, but the vinegar hasn’t been filtered out and isn’t pasteurized.
 Its appearance is cloudy and may contain small amounts of sediment.
 ACV has antibacterial properties, which can make it a good choice of cleanser.

 Organic Coconut Oil –

 Unrefined coconut oil is what comes directly from the oil of organic coconuts.
 It does not go through a bleaching process and therefore colorless in its liquid state.
 Similar to ACV, coconut oil also has antibacterial properties.

 Essential Oils –

-Becoming used to your natural scent, is similar to when I went natural.
+Becoming used to your natural scent is similar to when I went natural.
 I didn’t remember what my hair looked like without chemicals.
 I surely didn’t remember or cared to recall a time when I didn’t wear deodorant – but needed to.
-The memory is far from my mind, but while raising mini humans, it’s now a present thought.
+The memory is far from my mind, but while raising mini-humans, it’s now a present thought.
 My immediate family now uses some type of ‘natural’ deodorant.
-While the fiance and mini human are not fans of the ACV, they each have a ‘natural’ brand of deodorant that keeps them dry and free of “stinky bacteria”.
+While the fiance and mini-humans are not fans of the ACV, they each have a ‘natural’ brand of deodorant that keeps them dry and free of “stinky bacteria”.